huma-engineering/deployment-template-docs/docs/knee.md

-The Hip Surgery Care application template is designed to assist patients undergoing hip replacement surgery.
-This application provides tools for tracking pain levels, rehabilitation exercises, and medication adherence.
-It also offers educational resources on how to prepare for surgery and post-operative management to assist recovery, along with telemedicine features for ongoing communication with healthcare providers, ensuring a smooth and successful preparation and recovery to optimise outcomes.
+The Knee Surgery Care application template is designed to support patients during their preparation and recovery from knee replacement surgery.
+This comprehensive application offers tools for monitoring pain, symptoms, activity levels and managing medications.
+It also includes educational resources to guide patients throughout their surgical pathway and telemedicine features to facilitate continuous communication with healthcare providers, promoting a successful rehabilitation journey.

-# Health vitals
+### Health vitals

 - Weight & BMI
 - Temperature
 - Steps

-# ePROs
+### ePROs

+- Knee Health – IKDC
 - Bluebelle Wound Healing Questionnaire (WHQ)

-# Other widgets
+### Other widgets

 - Symptoms
 - Medications